Internal linking for SEO: Why and how?

 You are probably aware of the importance of internal linking for SEO.
 But handpicking articles – and relevant articles – to link to isn’t always easy.
 Even if you have a small website, you might not remember every little thing you’ve published over the years.
 And suppose you’re managing a medium to large website, especially one where various people can write and publish content.
 In that case, knowing all your content on a given topic is difficult.
 When this happens, internal linking can take much more of your time than it should.

 This feature makes internal linking much more intuitive.
-And that’s thanks to Yoast SEO content analysis running in real-time in the background.
+And that’s thanks to Yoast SEO content analysis running in the background in real-time.
 It analyses and compares your text to existing content on your site to pick out articles that best fit your new post, all while you’re writing!
-Even if the articles were written a while ago or by someone else on your team, Yoast SEO won’t miss them.
+Even if the articles were written a while ago or by someone else on your team, Yoast SEO will notice them.
 This will help you create an outstanding structure by connecting related content without immediately overlooking articles you might not think of.

 The cornerstone approach internal linking workout